 Veterans are an important part of the Montana workforce, with over 50,000 veterans employed.
-Montana has the 2nd highest rate of veterans among states, but the labor force participation rate of Montana veterans is lower than the national average.
-Roughly 30% of Montanan's veterans have a disability, which contributes to lower than average labor force participation rates.
+Montana has a large population of veterans, but the labor force participation rate of Montana veterans is lower than the national average.
+Roughly 30% of Montanan's veterans have a disability, which contributes to lower-than-average labor force participation rates.

-DVOPs are charged with providing case management and individualized careers services to eligible Veterans, spouses, and veterans with Significant Barriers to Employment (SBEs) as outlined in Veterans Program Letter (VPL) 03-19, which include:
+DVOPs are charged with providing case management and individualized careers services to young veterans aged 18-24, eligible spouses, and veterans with Significant Barriers to Employment (SBEs) as outlined in Veterans Program Letter (VPL) 03-14 and 04-14, which include:

-- A special disabled or disabled veteran, as those terms are defined in 38 U.S.C § 4211(1) and (3); special disabled and disabled veterans are those who: - are entitled to compensation (or who, but for the receipt of military retired pay, would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs; or, - were discharged or released from active duty because of a service-connected disability; - A homeless person, as defined in Sections 103(a) and (b) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-I 1302(a) and (b)), as amended; - A recently separated service member, as defined in 38 U.S.C § 4211(6), who has been unemployed for 27 or more weeks in the previous 12 months; - An offender, as defined by WIOA Section 3 (38), who is currently incarcerated or who has been released from incarceration; - A veteran lacking a high school diploma or equivalent certificate; or - A low-income individual (as defined by WIOA Section 3 (36)). - Veterans aged 18-24 - Vietnam-era Veterans - Eligible Transitioning Service Members, Spouses, and Caregivers.
+• A special disabled or disabled veteran, as those terms are defined in 38 U.S.C § 4211(1) and (3); special disabled and disabled veterans are those who:

+- are entitled to compensation (or who, but for the receipt of military retired pay, would be entitled to compensation) under laws administered by the Secretary of Veterans Affairs; or, - were discharged or released from active duty because of a serviceconnected disability; - A homeless person, as defined in Sections 103(a) and (b) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+I 1302(a) and (b)), as amended; - A recently separated service member, as defined in 38 U.S.C § 4211(6), who has been unemployed for 27 or more weeks in the previous 12 months; - An offender, as defined by WIOA Section 3 (38), who is currently incarcerated or who has been released from incarceration; - · A veteran lacking a high school diploma or equivalent certificate; or - A low-income individual (as defined by WIOA Section 3 (36)).